scrabbletank/farhome-rules/monstroustreasure.md

 You spin your dagger tipped cloak, slashing all adjacent creatures.
 Make a Dexterity save against the targets defense.
 If this is during or before the first round of combat, add 1 superior die to your roll.
 On hit they take 1 wound in piercing damage.

+#### Cloak of the Stalker
+*Wondrous Item*

+A cloak made from the skin of an Astral Stalker.
+When standing still in dim light or darkness you become invisible.
+Only a creature with True Sight or making a perception check against 5 Terrible dice can spot you.
+While attuned to the cloak you can spend 1 mana to create an aura of darkness around you for one minute, giving the effects of being in dim light or darkness regardless of light level.

 #### Cloth of Dampening
 *Magical Padded Armor +1*